Project-MONAI/tutorials/CONTRIBUTING.md

     print_config()
     ```

-The tutorial provides [useful templates](.github/contributing_templates/notebook/README.md) for contributors to start with.
+Following this guideline, we prepare some [templates](.github/contributing_templates/notebook/README.md) for contributors to start with.

 ### Commit new changes